quirps/Ecosystem/README.md

 - On-demand signature service for member rank changes
 - Generic Event Factory - Handles ticket redemptions, event statuses, refund mechanism

-# Fast Experimental Ecosystem Initial Setup
-    ## 1. [Install Metamask in your browser](https://metamask.io/download/) and create an account
-    ## 2. Head to [MassDX](https://massdx.com/create) or install MassDX in as a twitch extension on your channel and
-          click the Create Ecosystem Button

-# Live Ecosystem Initial Setup
-    ## 1. Head to [Gnosis Safe](https://safe.global/) and launch wallet
-    ## 1. [Install Metamask in your browser](https://metamask.io/download/) and create an account
-    ## 2. Head to [MassDX](https://massdx.com/create) or install MassDX in as a twitch extension on your channel and
-          click the Create Ecosystem Button
-    ## 3.

-# Configure
-    ## 1. Deploy
-    ## 2. Create a currency, events, tickets
-    ## 3. Check out our 3rd party app site!